SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ### Move nodes

-If you move the node - the Netzgrafik routes all trainrun sections automatically.
+If you move a node - the Netzgrafik routes all to the node aligned trainrun sections automatically.
 The Netzgrafik recalculates the routing and results in a new well aligned readable layout.

 #### Trainrun sorting heuristics

 ##### Single trainrun

-This example shows how a trainrun is connected to a node and aligned.
+This example shows how a trainrun is aligned to a node.
 The outgoing/incoming edge depends on the position of the node.

 ![node move small](./animated_images/compressed/29-01-2024-006-move-nodes-reroute_trainrun.gif)

 ##### Multiple trainruns

-This example shows how several trainrun are connected to each other and aligned to a node.
+This example shows how several trainrun aligned nodes and .
 The outgoing/incoming edge depends on the position of the node.

 If two or more trainrun have at least one identical node (start/end does not matter), the trainrun are sorted according to the position of the branching node: (from top to bottom or from left to right or vice versa).

-If two or more trainrun have the same neighbouring nodes, they are sorted by train journey category and name.
+If two or more trainrun have the same neighbouring nodes, they are sorted by trainrun category and name.
 If the name is the same, they are further sorted according to the order of the drawing - first drawn, first aligned (from top to bottom or from left to right or vice versa).

 > **Sorting heuristic**
 > - Position Alignment (Top > Bottom > Left > Right)
 > - Left - Right | Top - Down
-> - Category Order
+> - Category
 > - Trainrun name (alphabetically)
 > - Trainrun (drawing order)
 > - Trainrun section (drawing order)